Carpetsmoker/password-bunny/README.markdown

 Manage passwords with Vim.

-You will need Vim 7.3 or later.
+You will need Vim 7.4.399 or later (Vim 7.3 will also work, but has a flaw in the blowfish implementation and is *not* secure; we will warn for this).

 This program was tested on FreeBSD & Arch Linux; it will *probably* also work on other POSIX systems (OpenBSD, MacOSX, Other Linuxes, etc.).
 It will *not* work on Windows.